a/ life in film

 This January, we celebrated Robert Redford, the actor, producer, director and independent film champion.
 From 70’s icon, starring in films like All the President’s Men, Butch Cassidy & the Sundance Kid, and Three Days of the Condor, to winning Best Picture with his directorial debut, Ordinary People, Redford is an indelible figure in the history of film.

-This February, we celebrate two icons of film who’s works spanned decades and genres, but were perhaps most well known for their iconic romance films.
+This February, we celebrated two icons of film who’s works spanned decades and genres, but were perhaps most well known for their iconic romance films.
 Diane Keaton’s first two Oscar-nominated performances screened, Reds and her first win with Annie Hall.
 Rob Reiner’s classic Princess Bride screened on Valentine’s Day weekend.